6UK/Quotes/README.md

 ### Quote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.
-By Ryan Miano
+This project was generated with [Angular CLI]

 ### Description
 This is an application that one can create a vote , upvote it,downvote it or even delete it